Saint Clare's Hospital (Manhattan)

 Saint Clare's Hospital is a former Catholic hospital, located in the Hell's Kitchen neighborhood of Manhattan, New York City.
 It operated from 1934 to 2007.

+The hospital was located at 415 W 51st St, Manhattan.

 History

 The hospital was founded in 1934 by the Franciscan Sisters of Allegany, based in upstate New York, to serve a working-class Manhattan neighborhood, composed largely of Italian and Irish immigrants to the United States.
 It provided basic nursing care; to help with this, a school of nursing was founded.

 In an effort to respond better to the changing needs of the neighborhood, the hospital expanded from basic medical care to provide a wide range of services, especially in the field of social service.
 One example was the founding in 1977 of a small shelter solely for homeless women, called The Dwelling Place.
 It was established by a small group of Franciscan Sisters who took over an abandoned brownstone near the hospital in order to house these women, who often refused to stay in public shelters because they did not feel safe in them.

 By the early 1980s, the hospital had become St. Clare's Hospital and Health Center, and was operated by the Missionary Sisters of the Sacred Heart of Jesus.
 It had a capacity of 250 beds, as well as a small psychiatric unit of 12 beds.